Current and Emerging Treatment

 Figure: Patient self-evaluation of vision changes using an Amsler grid.1

 Providers also can ask patients to test their vision in each eye by regularly covering one eye at a time and reading, noting any new changes in vision.
 Follow-up should be arranged anywhere from 6 to 24 months, with the understanding that patients should return promptly if they experience any new symptoms.
 Two benchmark studies sponsored by the National Institutes of Health, the Age-Related Eye Disease Study 1 and 2 (AREDS 1 and 2), provided evidence supporting that nutritional supplements can reduce the risk of progression to advanced AMD.1,3 Based on the results from AREDS 1 and 2, patients with intermediate AMD, noncentral AMD, advanced AMD, or vision loss in one eye due to AMD are advised to take a combination of antioxidant supplements and zinc.
-Patients should also follow up with their ophthalmologist every 6 to 18 months or sooner if any new symptoms develop.1
+Recently approved therapies targeting elements of the complement cascade, pegcetacoplan (C3, OAKS and DERBY) and avacincaptad pegol (C5, GATHER 1/2), are now available as injectables, aimed at stopping immune attacks on the retina that result in geographic atrophy.4-6 Patients should also follow up with their ophthalmologist every 6 to 18 months or sooner if any new symptoms develop.1

 CNV = choroidal neovascularization; PDT = photodynamic therapy; VA = visual acuity.

-Table: Results from selected studies of anti-VEGF therapies commonly used for the management of AMD.8,14-17
+Table: Results from selected studies of anti-VEGF therapies commonly used for the management of AMD.11,17-20

-Other anti-VEGF agents are also being studied.
-In October 2019, brolucizumab-dbll, a human VEGF (VEGFA) inhibitor indicated for the treatment of neovascular (wet) AMD was approved by the FDA based on results from two Phase 3 noninferiority clinical trials, HAWK and HARRIER, that compared brolucizumab and aflibercept.
-Brolucizumab is administered by intravitreal injection every month for the first 3 doses, then every 8 to 12 weeks.9,10 Faricimab, a bispecific antibody inhibiting VEGF-A and Ang-2, has also been FDA-approved for the treatment of wet AMD (TENAYA/LUCERNE).18 The FDA has also accepted the Biologics License Application (BLA) for abicipar pegol, an investigational DARPin (designed ankyrin repeat proteins) therapy, for patients with wet AMD.
-Abicipar pegol works by binding to and inhibiting the biologic activity of VEGF factor A with high affinity and specificity, resulting in the prevention of neovascularization and vessel permeability in the eye.
-The BLA was based on data from two identical noninferiority phase 3 trials, CEDAR and SEQUOIA, that evaluated the efficacy and safety of abicipar pegol, administered on day 1, week 4, and week 8, then either every 8 weeks or every 12 weeks, compared with monthly ranibizumab in treatment-naive patients with wet AMD.11
+Brolucizumab-dbll, is a human VEGF (VEGFA) inhibitor indicated for the treatment of neovascular (wet) AMD, approved by the FDA based on results from two Phase 3 noninferiority clinical trials, HAWK and HARRIER, that compared brolucizumab and aflibercept.
+Brolucizumab is administered by intravitreal injection every month for the first 3 doses, then every 8 to 12 weeks.12-13 Faricimab, a bispecific antibody inhibiting VEGF-A and Ang-2, has also been FDA-approved for the treatment of wet AMD (TENAYA/LUCERNE).21 Abicipar pegol, a designed ankyrin repeat proteins (DARPin) therapy (CEDAR and SEQUOIA) was rejected by the FDA for the treatment of wet AMD due to concerns over intraocular inflammation.14

 Photodynamic therapy typically is used when there is no response to initial treatment with VEGF inhibitors, and can be used alone or in combination with anti-VEGF medications.1 A photosensitizing dye is injected intravenously and a photoactivating laser is applied through the eye immediately afterward.
 Neovascular tissue retains more dye than other vessels; the dye forms reactive free radicals that damage the vascular endothelium and cause thrombosis of these new vessels.
 Unfortunately, vessels may reopen, which would necessitate repeated therapy.
 The use of photodynamic therapy has decreased significantly with the increased use of anti-VEGF therapy.
 Thermal laser photocoagulation is a therapy that is rarely recommended.1,3 This treatment can cause vision loss due to enlargement of current scotoma or development of a new scotoma.
 Any use of this treatment should be limited to areas outside the macula.1